Ortham/jed-gettext-parser/README.md

 }
 ```

-If `options.encoding` is undefined, the encoding given in the `.mo` file will be used to interpret the string data.
-Otherwise, valid values are identical to those accepted by the [TextDecoder constructor](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder.TextDecoder#Parameters) for its first parameter.
+* `encoding`: The encoding to use when reading the `.mo` file.
+If undefined, the encoding given in the `.mo` file will be used.
+Otherwise, valid values are those given in the [Encoding API specification](http://encoding.spec.whatwg.org/#names-and-labels).
+* `domain`: The domain under which the translation data should be stored.

+If an issue is encountered during parsing, an `Error` object describing the problem will be thrown.

 ## Motivation